Mosque: Gender separation

 There is nothing written in the Qur'an about the issue of space in mosques and gender separation.
 Traditional rules have segregated women and men.
 By traditional rules, women are most often told to occupy the rows behind the men.
 In part, this was a practical matter as the traditional posture for prayer – kneeling on the floor, head to the ground – made mixed-gender prayer uncomfortably revealing for many women and distracting for some men.
 Traditionalists try to argue that Muhammad preferred women to pray at home rather than at a mosque, and they cite a ḥadīth in which Muhammad supposedly said: "The best mosques for women are the inner parts of their houses," although women were active participants in the mosque started by Muhammad.
 Muhammad told Muslims not to forbid women from entering mosques.
 They are allowed to go in.
 The second Sunni caliph 'Umar at one time prohibited women from attending mosques especially at night because he feared they might be sexually harassed or assaulted by men, so he required them to pray at home.
 Sometimes a special part of the mosque was railed off for women; for example, the governor of Mecca in 870 had ropes tied between the columns to make a separate place for women.

 Many mosques today will put the women behind a barrier or partition or in another room.
 Mosques in South and Southeast Asia put men and women in separate rooms, as the divisions were built into them centuries ago.
 In nearly two-thirds of American mosques, women pray behind partitions or in separate areas, not in the main prayer hall; some mosques do not admit women at all due to the lack of space and the fact that some prayers, such as the Friday Jumuʻah, are mandatory for men but optional for women.
 Although there are sections exclusively for women and children, the Grand Mosque in Mecca is desegregated.
+In a number of mosques the women section is located above the main prayer hall, elevated in the background as stairs-separated gallery or plateau (surface-shortened to the back relative to the bottom main part).
+It usually has a perforated fence at the front, through which the imam or mullah and the other male worshippers in the main hall can be partially seen.